sus-tainer/sus-tainer.github.io/index.md

 As of the time of writing, this screenshot shows that there is an ongoing task (i.e. this writing).

 Need to do:
-1. M1 and M2 project fix w/ issues, then right screenshot (check if correct)
-5. Copy all contents to repo and name issue branches accordingly
 6. Pitch
 8. (Make team logo)
 -->